 With respect to the definition and the timing of the treatment, we consider the first entry of workers into THS employment after having registered as unemployed in 1994 to 1996.
 Any subsequent treatments are therefore viewed as outcomes of the initial treatment.
 More specifically, we define treatment as entry into THS employment.
-Assuming the causal effects of THS work to set in upon entry into the sector, we disregard differences in THS employment experience across workers (e.g. in terms of employment duration, number of work assignments, etc.), and focus on the overall or average effects of joining THS work on the subsequent labor market prospects of workers.
+Assuming the causal effects of THS work to set in upon entry into the sector, we disregard differences in

+THS employment experience across workers (e.g., in terms of employment duration, number of work assignments), and focus on the overall or average effects of joining THS work on the subsequent labor market prospects of workers.
 As noted, practical restrictions imposed by the data, in particular the complete lack of information on client assignments, in part dictate this approach.
 However, one may argue for the definition of treatment adopted also on purely methodological grounds.
-For, in contrast to the archetypical programme discussed above, virtually all aspects of individual THS employment relationships formed are ultimately determined endogenously, depending on the post-entry decisions of both the temporary help agency and the THS worker.
-Moreover, the available, albeit limited evidence for Germany on the distribution of client assignments across THS workers and on the transitions of THS workers to regular employment suggests that the ability of THS workers to sample many potential employers during temporary work assignments and the ability of client firms to screen THS workers during such work assignments for permanent positions may not in fact be of primary importance for the acclaimed stepping-stone function of THS work.
-As the case study by Kvasnicka (2003) has shown, most THS workers have but a singular client assignment, while first evidence on the recently created PSA in Germany reveals that in fact less than a fourth of all transitions out of THS work into regular employment occurred to a former client firm (Jahn and Windsheimer, 2004).
+For, in contrast to the archetypical program discussed previously, virtually all aspects of individual THS employment relationships formed are ultimately determined endogenously, depending on the post-entry decisions of both the temporary help agency and the THS worker.
+Moreover, the available, albeit limited evidence for Germany on the distribution of client assignments across THS workers and on the transitions of THS workers to regular employment suggests that the ability of THS workers to sample many potential employers during temporary work assignments and the ability of client firms to screen THS workers during such work assignments for permanent positions may not, in fact, be of primary importance for the acclaimed stepping-stone function of THS work.
+As the case study by Kvasnicka (2003) has shown, most THS workers have but a singular client assignment, while first evidence on the recently created PSA in Germany reveals that, in fact, less than a fourth of all transitions out of THS work into regular employment occurred to a former client firm (Jahn and Windsheimer 2004).

 Outcomes, yet to be defined, are consequently measured from the month of entry into THS work for those actually receiving treatment.
-This raises the question, as to when one should start to measure outcomes for those not observed to enter THS work.
+This raises the question as to when one should start to measure outcomes for those not observed to enter THS work.
 Theory suggests that unemployed workers conduct their job search sequentially, accepting or declining a particular job offer depending on the respective net payoffs associated with either decision.
-There is in addition ample evidence that THS workers in the majority prefer regular employment to holding a job in the THS industry,4 largely because of the higher pay and superior working conditions expected to accrue in the former.
+There is, in addition, ample evidence that THS workers in the majority prefer regular employment to holding a job in the THS industry, 4 largely because of the higher pay and superior working conditions expected to accrue in the former.
+Moreover, surveys reveal that unemployed workers frequently enter THS work after a period of unsuccessful search for a regular job, and because they hope to thereby improve their chances to find regular employment (see, for example, IWG [1995]; CIETT [2000]; Cohany [1998]).
+In other words, unemployed workers are likely to decide sequentially whether to enter THS work in a given month of unemployment.
+This implies that for the construction of an adequate control group for those actually observed to enter THS work in a given month of elapsed unemployment duration (u^1) , only those unemployed workers should be chosen as potential controls who have been unemployed for at least $u^0 \ge u^1$ and are not treated in u^1 .
+Note that these workers may well enter THS work and therefore be treated at a later month of elapsed unemployment duration.
+Thus while potential controls can be treated at a later stage, treated workers may never subsequently become controls for workers who enter THS work at longer unemployment durations.